Parallel Universe (Red Dwarf)

 "Parallel Universe" is the sixth episode of science fiction sitcom Red Dwarf series two, and the twelfth in the show's run.
-It premiered on the British television channel BBC2 on 11 October 1988.
-Written by Rob Grant and Doug Naylor, and directed by Ed Bye, the plot involves the Red Dwarf crew travelling to a parallel universe where they meet alternative versions of themselves.
-This marked the final appearance of Norman Lovett as Holly, although he would return years later at the end of Series VII and then for the whole of Series VIII.
+It premiered on the British television channel BBC2 on 11 October 1988 and was written by Rob Grant and Doug Naylor, and directed by Ed Bye.

+The plot involves the Red Dwarf crew travelling to a parallel universe where they meet alternative versions of themselves.
+This marked the final appearance of Norman Lovett as Holly until 1997.

 The episode was remastered, along with the rest of the first three series, in 1998.

 Plot

-Holly invents a new drive system called the "Holly Hop Drive", declaring that it can theoretically get Red Dwarf back to Earth in an instant.
-When Arnold Rimmer, Dave Lister and Cat decide to use the new system, it transports the ship into a parallel universe, and in proximity of a parallel version of Red Dwarf.
-Onboard, Rimmer, Lister and Holly encounter their female counterparts—Arlene Rimmer (Suzanne Bertish), Deb Lister (Angela Bruce) and Hilly (Hattie Hayridge)—discovering that in this universe, women are the masters and superior gender, while men fought for equal rights.
+The ship's computer Holly (Norman Lovett) invents a new drive system called the "Holly Hop Drive", declaring that it can theoretically get Red Dwarf back to Earth in an instant.
+When Arnold Rimmer (Chris Barrie), Dave Lister (Craig Charles) and Cat (Danny John-Jules) decide to use the new system, it transports the ship into a parallel universe, and near a parallel version of Red Dwarf.
+On board, Rimmer, Lister and Holly encounter their female counterparts—Arlene Rimmer (Suzanne Bertish), Deb Lister (Angela Bruce) and Hilly (Hattie Hayridge)—discovering that in this universe, women hold a dominant position in society, while men fought for equal rights.
 Cat, expecting to encounter his female counterpart, is shocked to find it to be actually a male dog-like humanoid named Dog (Matthew Devitt).

-Holly and Hilly reveal that they need a day to repair the Hop Drive, leaving the two groups to decide to socialise in the disco for the night.
+Holly and Hilly reveal that they need a day to repair the drive, leaving the two groups to socialise in the disco for the night.
 Lister and Rimmer are soon put off by their counterparts—the former criticising Deb on her qualities despite sharing them himself, and the latter resisting Arlene's overbearing sexual advances—while Cat and Dog disagree on dance techniques.
 Despite this, Lister has sex with Deb, but is shocked in the morning when Arlene points out that men in their universe get pregnant, rather than women.
 After Holly and Hilly confirm this, Lister becomes horrified that this universe's rules will ensure this.
 After he, Rimmer, Cat and Holly return to their Red Dwarf and universe, Lister conducts a pregnancy test.
-As he waits for the results, Holly speculates that this might be the answer to how he saw a "future echo" of himself with twin boys, to which Rimmer delights in how he recalled Lister's response to finding it out and the results eventually coming back positive, much to Lister's dismay.
+As he waits for the results, Holly speculates that this might be the answer to how he saw a "future echo" of himself with twin boys, to which Rimmer delights in how he recalled Lister's response to finding it out.
+The results eventually coming back positive, much to Lister's dismay.